AdelForplikter/switchaudio/README.md

 # Powershell script to switch between audio outputs.
+Currently running in Windows 11 pro

 ## Description
 Powershell script to change audio output based on name of the outut device and the cmdlet "AudioDeviceCmdlets"